About

 January 6, 2021

-• On Jan.
-6, she posted her support for the insurrectionists on Facebook.
+- On January 6, she posted her support for the insurrectionists on Facebook.

 The Big Lie

-• A revealing series of text messages between Thomas and Trump’s Chief of Staff Mark Meadows makes clear that she was integrally involved in the effort to overturn the results of the 2020 election and prevent Biden from taking office.
+- A revealing series of text messages between Thomas and Trump’s Chief of Staff Mark Meadows makes clear that she was integrally involved in the effort to overturn the results of the 2020 election and prevent Biden from taking office.

-• Thomas is associated with Kimberly Fletcher, who runs Moms for America and claimed at two demonstrations in Washington on Jan.
-5, 2021 that the election had been stolen.
+- Thomas is associated with Kimberly Fletcher, who runs Moms for America and claimed at two demonstrations in Washington on January 5, 2021 that the election had been stolen.

-• Through Groundswell, an organization featuring a who’s who of right-wing leaders, Thomas is also associated with Ali Alexander, who fomented the Stop the Steal movement and is also associated with the CNP.
+- Through Groundswell, an organization featuring a Who’s Who of right-wing leaders, Thomas is also associated with Ali Alexander, who fomented the Stop the Steal movement and is also associated with the CNP.